 Stopping PMO isn’t the real problem.
 Every time you finish your session, you’ve stopped using it.
 You may have powerful reasons on the first day of your once-in-four porn diet to say “I don’t want to use porn, or even masturbate any more.”
 All users do, and their reasons are more powerful than you can possibly imagine.
 The real problem is day two, ten, or ten-thousand where in a weak moment you’ll have ‘just one peek’, want another, and suddenly you’re an addict again.

 Awareness of the health risks generates more fear, making it more difficult to stop.
 Tell a user it’s destroying their virility and the first thing they’ll do is reach for something to surge their dopamine: a cigarette, alcohol, or even firing up the browser to search for porn.

 All reasons for stopping actually make it harder.
 This is due to two reasons.
 First, we’re continually being forced to give up our ’little friend’ or some prop, vice, or pleasure (whichever way the user perceives it).
 Second, they create a “blind”.
 We do not masturbate for the reasons we should stop.
 The real question is, why do we want or need to do it?

 With EasyPeasy, we (initially) forget the reasons we’d like to stop, face the porn problem and ask ourselves the following questions:

 Am I actually enjoying it?

 Do I really need to go through life sabotaging my mind and body?

 The beautiful truth is that all porn does absolutely nothing for you whatsoever.
-Let me make it quite clear, it’s not that the disadvantages of being a user outweigh the advantages, it’s that there are zero advantages to looking at internet porn.
+Let me make it quite clear, it’s not that the disadvantages of being a user outweigh the advantages, it’s that there are zero advantages to looking at pornography.